efthymiosKolyvas/html5cssJS_testbench/Readme.md

 ### How to use

 1. Update the node modules in the local repository by `npm install`
-2. Run the express server with `nodemon website`
+2. Run the express server with `node ./bin/www`